The Truth About Low-Protein, High-Carb Diets and Brain Aging

 To find the ingredients of base formula AIN-93G we (should not) have to do a Google search.
 [Chow-chasing being a favorite pastime of mine, I’m accustomed to this game.]

-Notice that this “food”— made from casein (isolated milk protein), starch, sugar, and canola oil—is essentially the equivalent of a highly-processed ice cream cone, formed into mouse chow pellets.
+This “food”— made from casein (isolated milk protein), starch, sugar, and canola oil—is essentially the equivalent of a highly-processed ice cream cone, formed into mouse chow pellets.

 Wild mice are “opportunistic omnivores” adapted to eat a wide variety of plant and animal foods found in the natural environment—seeds, fruits, insects, nuts, etc. The diets in this study contained no nuts, seeds, whole grains, bugs, leaves or berries.